Effygal/trace-gen/README.md

 trace[:, 0] += 4095
 trace = tg.unroll(trace // 4096)
 ```
 Real storage I/O traces typically contain richer information for each reference, including a timestamp, access type (read or write), and a location represented as an offset and length.
 For the experiments in this paper, we converted I/O block traces to the simpler PARDA format: a sequence of 64-bit references, with no additional metadata; assumed a fixed cache block size (4096 bytes), and ignored the distinction between reads and writes as SHARDS does (this is to assume a unified page cache; we only use reads for the CloudPhysics traces).
-This effectively models a simple LRU policy with fixed access granularity, where the first access to a block is counted as a miss.